Data sources

 Limitations

-- Employers with no inspections receive a score of 0.
-A score of 0 does not mean an employer is safe — it means there is no federal enforcement data on file.
+- An employer with no inspections on file does not mean the employer is safe — it means there is no federal enforcement data we can show.

 - OSHA citations may be contested, vacated, or reduced after issuance.
 The data reflects the most recent status available from the DOL API, but there may be a lag.

-- Scores are not normalized for employer size.
+- Counts are not normalized for employer size.
 Larger employers will naturally accumulate more inspections and violations.
-Employee count data (from OSHA ITA Form 300A) is available for approximately 55,000 employers and is displayed when present, but is not used in the score calculation.
+Employee count data (from OSHA ITA Form 300A) is available for approximately 55,000 employers and is displayed when present.

-- Scores are not normalized for industry.
-A construction company and a software company with identical violation counts will receive the same score.
+- Counts are not normalized for industry.
+A construction company and a software company with identical violation counts represent very different baseline risk profiles.
 The peer violation percentile (shown separately on each profile) provides industry-relative context.

 References & sources